Blair Cherry

 Johnson Blair Cherry (August 7, 1901 – September 10, 1966) was an American football and baseball coach.
 He served as the head football coach at the University of Texas at Austin from 1947 to 1950, compiling a record of 32–10–1.
 His 1950 Texas Longhorns football team won the Southwest Conference (SWC) championship and appeared in the 1951 Cotton Bowl Classic, losing to Tennessee.
 Cherry was also the head baseball coach at Texas from 1943 to 1945, tallying a mark of 30–23 and winning SWC titles in 1943 and 1945.
 He attended Texas Christian University (TCU), where he starred football as an end and was captain of the 1923 TCU Horned Frogs football team.
 He also played baseball at TCU, as a center fielder.
-Cherry began his coaching career at the high school level in Texas, making stops at Ranger High School, North Side High School in Forth Worth, and Amarillo High School.
+Cherry began his coaching career at the high school level in Texas, making stops at Ranger High School, North Side High School in Fort Worth, and Amarillo High School.

 Early life

-Cherry was born in Kerens, Texas on August 7, 1901.
+Cherry was born in Kerens, Texas, on August 7, 1901.
 He played his high school ball at Weatherford High School and later attended Texas Christian University in Fort Worth in the early 1920s and was a three-sport star.
 Upon graduation in 1924, he had a brief professional baseball career but soon entered the coaching profession.
 In 1936, he married Florence Snodgrass of Amarillo, with whom he had two children.